 rsh to open a terminal window in a remote computer.
 They then wanted to run arbitrary applications from the remote server - including editors and graphical tools.
 To do this, they needed to set the user's

 DISPLAY environment variable appropriately, and allow access to their local X terminal.
 This was cumbersome.

 rsh by setting the

 DISPLAY environment variable automatically.
-It also automatically created secure authentication tokens for X11 authentication, and did it in a way that prevented rogue servers from using those credentials after the seession terminated.
+It also automatically created secure authentication tokens for X11 authentication and did it in a way that prevented rogue servers from using those credentials after the session terminated.
 This was a major convenience, which helped push universities and companies into using SSH instead of